Faculty & Staff Directory

 PhD in Computer Science, Summa Cum Laude, Ludwig Maximilian University of Munich, 2013

 Andreas Züfle is an assistant professor at the Department of Geography and Geoinformation Science at George Mason University (GMU).
-In 2013, Dr. Züfle received his Ph.D. in Computer Science under supervision of Dr. Hans-Peter Kriegel at LMU.
-For his Ph.D., Dr. Züfle received the highest academic honor "Summa Cum Laude", which is used to distinguish the 1% best Ph.D. students at LMU.
-Among more than 50 Ph.D. students supervised by Dr. Kriegel, only one other student received the same honor.
-According to the 2018 Times Higher Education World University Ranking, LMU is the best university in Germany, ranking #34 world-wide.
+He received his Ph.D. in Computer Science, summa cum laude, under supervision of Dr. Hans-Peter Kriegel at Ludwig Maximilan University of Munich, Germany (LMU).
+According to the 2020 Times Higher Education World University Ranking, LMU is the best university in Germany and ranks #32 world-wide.

 Supporting the DARPA Defense Sciences Office as a Principal Investigator in developing capabilities to "help test and evaluate different methods and tools for analyzing complex social phenomena".
 This project, which is running from 01/01/2018-06/30/2020 is supported by a $1.5 million cooperative agreement.